aws/aws-sdk-js-v3/private/aws-protocoltests-restjson-schema/README.md

 AWS SDK for JavaScript RestJsonProtocol Client for Node.js, Browser and React Native.

-A REST JSON service that sends JSON requests and responses.

 ## Installing

 To install this package, simply type add or install @aws-sdk/aws-protocoltests-restjson-schema